OsiriX-Foundation/karnak-documentation/docs/userguide/userguide_gateway.md

 The URL is the DICOM endpoint of your final destination.

+The Condition, is a field to define a condition for the destination.
+If the condition is met, the destination will be activated.
+See [Destination Conditions](conditions) for more details.

 The URL credentials is the STOW-RS service (format is \"user:password\")

 **2. Destination headers**